jazzlw/arduino_bnc/README.md

 <!-- ![Image of Arduino BNC Shield](docs/figs/arduino_bnc.jpg) -->
 <img src = "docs/figs/arduino_bnc.jpg" width=50% alt=Image of Arduino BNC Shield align="right">

+*Now orderable from my [Etsy store](https://www.etsy.com/listing/1526648413/arduino-bnc-shield)*

+**NOTE:** I've just made a new version with some small changes and upgrades, and it might be worth waiting for.
+You can see it in the `dev` branch, and once I get some and test it I'll update the `main` branch, should be in the first or second week of august, 2023.

 The Arduino BNC Shield is a very simple way to reliably connect an Arduino to one or more BNC cables.